Sore Muscles – What Really Helps? The Gentle Solution for 2025

 Eccentric muscle work (muscle lengthens under tension) causes about 50% more muscle soreness than concentric work (muscle shortens).

-- New sports or unusual movement patterns
+- New sports or unaccustomed movement patterns

-- Increasing training intensity or duration
+- Increase in training intensity or duration

 - Walking downhill or eccentric exercises